 The process of optimizing policies and managing changes can be time-consuming and involve multiple teams.
 We often hear it takes days, if not weeks or more, and can result in app downtime, delays in SLAs and deployment of new services.

 Tufin automates the change process by using customized workflows to reduce change implementation time to just minutes.
 These workflows can also be integrated with your ITSM system.
-Once a change request is submitted, Tufin automatically calculates and simulates the optimized path, highlighting firewalls and network objects across the selected route, as well as the changes required to enable the new access.
-You can also validate the change prior to enforcing it.
+Once a change request is submitted, Tufin automatically calculates risk analysis and an access path throughout the network, simulates the path and highlights which FWs and other network objects cross the selected route, and what needs to be changed to allow the requested access.
+You can validate the change before enforcing it.
 Finally, Tufin verifies that the change was successfully implemented.